NC surpasses 1.5 million votes cast with 2 weeks until U.S. Presidential Election

 "That is not typical," Little said.
 "Republicans have historically voted early and absentee more than Democrats, so I think this is mostly a reflection of the virus.
 More democratic voters, I believe, fear the virus and they are voting absentee or voting early, whereas every poll I've seen, at least twice the percentage of Republicans say they are going to vote on election day.
 So I do this this is an anomaly unique to this year."

-However Little cautions that we should not read too much into the breakdown of Republicans vs. Democrats voting so far.
+However Little cautions that we should not read too much into the breakdown of Republicans versus.
+Democrats voting so far.

-"If more Democrats are voting early and more Republicans are going to vote on election day, those things are going to be balance out.
-I would not read too much into it, if I were Democrat I would not be celebrating too much from that."
+"If more Democrats are voting early and more Republicans are going to vote on election day, those things are going to be balanced out.
+I would not read too much into it, if I were Democrat I would not be celebrating too much from that," he said.